telecom-se/hpp/lab1/README.md

 ### CPU counters using perf

-> Task : Run both a sequential and random walk of the array (for instance for k = 24) and observe CPU cycles using the [perf](https://perf.wiki.kernel.org/index.php/Main_Page) linux tool installed on your machines.
+> Task : Run both a sequential and random walk of the array (for instance for k = 24) and observe CPU cycles using the [perf](https://perf.wiki.kernel.org/index.php/Main_Page) Linux tool installed on your machines.

 ## Read Walks using linked list

 In this part we will be interested in traversing a linked list in a sequential manner for varying cell size in bytes.
-We will study the impact of traversing a linkedlist that lies in a contiguous memory space with respect to a a linkedlist that lies in a non contiguous space.
-Remember that traversing a linkedlist is not prefetched by current CPUs -- although you can see [some proposal in the academic litterature](Dependence Based Prefetching for Linked Data Structures).
+We will study the impact of traversing a linkedlist that lies in a contiguous memory space with respect to a a linkedlist that lies in a noncontiguous space.
+Remember that traversing a linkedlist is not prefetched by current CPUs -- although you can see [some proposal in the academic literature](Dependence Based Prefetching for Linked Data Structures).

 ### Our linkedlist